-Rimfire Energy in Darwin, NT is a privately owned electricity business operating in the Northern Territory since 2014, and we are the largest nongovernment electricity retailer operating in the Northern Territory.
+Rimfire Energy is an NT family-owned electricity business operating in the Territory since 2014, and we are the largest non-government electricity retailer operating in the Territory.

-Our team has more than 40 years of combined experience in the electricity industry, and we are committed to providing you with competitive energy prices and quality customer service.
+Our team has extensive experience in the electricity industry, and we are committed to providing you with competitive energy prices and quality customer service.

 You can find out more about Rimfire Energy and our team at the About Us page.